OxAI-Safety-Hub/al-llm-experiments/scripts/tapt/README.md

 cd scripts/tapt/
 ```

-Then run the script using the venv and specifying the parameters.
+Then run the script, specifying the parameters.
 Below is an example of this which trains the gpt2 model on the rotten_tomatoes dataset with a batch size of 4, over the course of 8 epochs.

 ```
-venv/bin/python tapt_trainer --model-name gpt2 --dataset-name rotten_tomatoes --batch-size 4 --num-epochs 8
+python tapt_trainer --model-name gpt2 --dataset-name rotten_tomatoes --batch-size 4 --num-epochs 8
 ```

 The parameters